iydebu/iydebu/README.md

 <h3 align="center">A passionate Game developer </h3>

 # 💫 About Me:
-🔭 I'm currently working on developing an adrenaline-pumping FPS multiplayer game that promises intense action, strategic gameplay, and a variety of maps and weapons to keep players engaged.
-Join the battle and experience the thrill of multiplayer combat like never before! 💥🎯
+🔭 Making FPS multiplayer game - intense action, strategy, variety!
+Join the battle! 💥🎯
-<br><br>👯 I'm looking to collaborate on game development projects!
-If you have an exciting game idea or need a team member to work on an FPS multiplayer game, feel free to reach out to me.
-I'm skilled in Unity/C#, Unreal Engine/C++, game design, and have a passion for creating immersive gaming experiences.
-Let's join forces and bring our ideas to life together! 🚀🎮
+<br><br>👯 Looking to collab on game projects!
+Skilled in Unity/C#, Unreal Engine/C++, & love crafting immersive games.
+Let's build something awesome together! 🚀🎮
-<br><br>🤝 I'm looking for help with implementing network functionality and server infrastructure for my FPS multiplayer game.
-If you have experience in networking, server-side development, or multiplayer game architecture, I would love to collaborate with you.
-Let's build a seamless online experience for players to enjoy intense battles and competitive gameplay.
-Feel free to reach out if you're interested in joining the team! 🌐💻🎮
+<br><br>🤝 Need help with networking, servers for seamless online FPS multiplayer experience.
+Let me know if you're interested! 🌐💻🎮
-<br><br>🌱 I'm currently learning advanced AI techniques and machine learning algorithms to enhance the AI behavior and decision-making in my FPS multiplayer game.
-Additionally, I'm diving deeper into shader programming to create stunning visual effects and optimize performance.
-Learning never stops in the world of game development, and I'm excited to keep growing and pushing the boundaries of what I can achieve! 📚🎮🧠
+<br><br>🌱 Always learning!
+AI, machine learning, shader programming to enhance my FPS multiplayer game. 📚🎮🧠
 <br><br>💬 What programming languages are you using for your game development project?
 Are you focusing on a specific engine or using a custom framework? 🚀🔧🎮
-<br><br>⚡ Fun fact: Did you know that the iconic "Doomguy" character from the classic first-person shooter game "Doom" was originally meant to be just a placeholder sprite?
-The character's design was created by the lead artist Adrian Carmack, and he intended to replace it with a more refined character later on.
-However, the team loved the rough and rugged look of the character so much that they decided to keep it as the main protagonist throughout the series.
-"Doomguy" became an enduring symbol of the franchise and a beloved figure in gaming history. 🕹️👾🎮
+<br><br>⚡ That's a cool fact!
+I love how sometimes placeholders can become iconic.
+Anything else you'd like to know about game development? 🕹️👾🎮

 ## 🌐 Socials: